 Posts Tagged ‘Mike Marquez’

-In a reverse from the Oklahoma State game, Colorado played well early, then hung on late to post a 17-10 win over Kansas.
+— November 8th – Boulder Colorado 17, Kansas 10 — In a reverse from the Oklahoma State game the week before, Colorado played well early, then hung on late to post a 17-10 win over Kansas.
 Rolling to a 17-0 second quarter lead, the Buffs scored on a one yard run by junior halfback Mike Marquez, a 24-yard field goal by Dave DeLine, and a 34-yard reverse by freshman split end Jeff Campbell.
-The latter score was a reprise of the two reverses Campbell ran so successfully in the Nebraska game.
-The Buffs were up 17-0 with 8:42 still remaining in the first half.
-Those in attendance at Folsom Field that afternoon were able to sit back, bundle up on an otherwise chilly and unpleasant afternoon, presuming the rest of the game against the 3-5 Jayhawks (0-4 in conference play) would be a cakewalk.
+The latter score was a reprise of the two reverses Campbell ran so successfully in the Nebraska game. …

 READ MORE >>

-For the second week in a row, Colorado put together an excellent effort on both sides of the ball.
+— October 18th – Boulder Colorado 31, Iowa State 3 — For the second week in a row, Colorado put together an excellent effort on both sides of the ball.
 For the first time all season, though, the Buffs did not have to hope for a fourth quarter stop by the defense to win, routing Iowa State, 31-3.
 Led by quarterback Mark Hatcher’s 95 yards and O.C.
 Oliver’s 79 yards, the Buffs rolled up 303 yards on the ground.
-Behind Oliver’s two early scores, the Buffs were up 17-0 by the end of the first quarter, and led 24-3 at halftime.
+Behind Oliver’s two early scores, the Buffs were up 17-0 by …

 READ MORE >>